How to Build a House Extension

 How to start planning a house extension

-If you are unsure about how to start planning your house extension, it is a good idea to consult a building contractor or a company like PCL to discuss your requirements.
+If you are unsure how to start planning your house extension, it is a good idea to consult a building contractor or a company like PCL to discuss your requirements.

 You will need to be clear about why you need a home extension.